Polat Can: People's Protection Units

 Polat Can is one of the founding members of the People's Protection Units (YPG) in Syria.
 He became the official spokesperson for this organization during the fight against Daesh, during the Syrian civil war (in particular the first and second battles of Kobane).

 Polat Can, in addition to his functions within the YPG, also assumes a command post within the Syrian Democratic Forces, a coalition of which the YPG is a part but which includes other armed organizations.

 Meeting with the representative of the United States

 In early 2016, Polat Can met with an official representative of the United States, Brett McGurk, then under President Obama.
-This meeting gave rise to a lively controversy in Turkey.
+This meeting was controversial in Turkey.

 Work

 He writes in Kurdish, Arabic, Turkish and English.
 Several of his books have been published in five languages.
 He has written for many years in magazines, newspapers and on the internet.